 Israel Stowell didn’t pick up on the option to purchase the lots and he moved to Darien and took up farming.
 It passed through several proprietors and in the late 1840’s a Mr. Harkness contracted a cabinetmaker, who was a member of the temperance society to build him barroom fixtures, and alcohol entered the building.

-The building has been know as both the Israel Stowell Temperance House and the Stowell Tavern.
+The building has been known as both the Israel Stowell Temperance House and the Stowell Tavern.
 In early years the word tavern did not infer the serving of alcohol; a tavern was an inn or gathering place.
 (There is a reference to the Stowell Tavern in a Janesville newspaper as early as 1860.)

 Stowell’s name has remained attached to the building for well over 100 years even though he operated his inn only a few years.